 Scientific production - Institute for Cancer Research

 The South-Eastern Norway Regional Health Authority (Helse Sør-Øst) aims to profile ongoing excellent research in the region by calling special attention to a "Scientist of the Month".

-For the month of May 2013, this honor goes to Guttorm Haraldsen from the Department of Pathology at the Division of Diagnostics and Intervention at Oslo University Hospital.
+For the month of June 2014, this honour went to Karin Cecilie Lødrup Carlsen from the Department of Paediatric Medicine at the Women and Children's Division, Oslo University Hospital.

 Inst. for Cancer Research

 Why less is more when generating tryptic peptides in bottom-up proteomics

 Minimal and maximal incidence rates of skin cancer in Caucasians estimated by use of sigmoidal UV dose-incidence curves

 Journal Impact Factor > 5, first or last author from the Institute for Cancer Research

 RNA-seq permits a closer look at normal skin and psoriasis gene networks

 J Invest Dermatol, 134 (7), 1789-91